When can I apply?

 How do I register?

 Students may register for classes until the first day of the semester.
 Late registration begins the first day of class.
 Students may register late for a class, with the instructor's approval, provided that the class has not met more than once.
 However, students who register late often risk a course being closed.
-Specific dates are listed in the Academic Calendar.
+Specific dates for the drop/add period are listed in the online Academic Calendar.

 Notify the Graduate School Office in writing that you wish to withdraw from a course.
-A withdrawal form can be found on our Web site.
-The tuition refund policy is outlined in the printed Schedule of Classes, and deadlines are listed in the Academic Calendar.
-It's the student's responsibility to know the deadlines for withdrawal.
+Use the withdrawal form found on our website.
+The tuition refund policy is outlined in the college catalog found online at http://www.hood.edu/catalog and deadlines are listed in the Academic Calendar.
+It is the student's responsibility to know the deadlines for withdrawal.

 Can I meet with an adviser before I register for my first class?

-Advisers are assigned to new students during their first semester.
-If a student would like to be advised before registering for their first class, she or he may call the particular department for the degree program of interest and make an appointment to meet with a faculty member.
+Academic advisers are assigned to new students upon admission.
+If a student would like to be advised before registering for the first class, she or he may call or email the assigned adviser and make an appointment.

 Where do I get books?